osvaldoM/devnotes/images-formats-for-the-web.md

 Just because some formats allow lossless compression which is good if you are still going to edit the image, doesn't mean your final image should have all information in it.
 As a general rule,use well compressed images in production, because it normally makes no sense to have images wasting bandwith with metadata that is not relevant to the experience you deliver to your user
-There are a lot of programs that make good compression on images without negative effects to quality
+There are a lot of programs that make good compression on images without negative effects to quality.
+I personally recommend [squooapp](https://squoosh.app/) if you want to have an idea of how much you could optimize an image without noticeable loss in quality

 ### PNG x JPEG x SVG x SPRITES